MarquezProject/marquez/README.md

 You can open http://localhost:3000 to begin exploring the web UI.

-The graphql playground endpoint can be found at http://localhost:5000/graphql-playground with the graphql location being at http://localhost:5000/api/v1/graphql
+The graphql playground endpoint can be found at http://localhost:5000/graphql-playground with the graphql endpoint located at http://localhost:5000/api/v1-beta/graphql

 ## Documentation